-Under the Public Sector Pension Plans Act and the Pooled Investment Portfolios Regulation, B.C.
+Under the Act and the Pooled Investment Portfolios Regulation, B.C.
 Reg.
-447/99 (the "Regulations"), BCI may establish and operate pooled investment portfolios ".... in which money from trust funds, special funds or other funds, other public money and the money of government bodies and designated institutions may be combined in common for the purpose of investment by means of investment units of participation in a pooled investment portfolio."
-In addition, pooled investment portfolios (the "Funds") previously established under the Financial Administration Act and the Pooled Investment Portfolios Regulation, B.C.
+447/99 (the "Regulations"), BCI may establish and operate Funds ".... in which money from trust funds, special funds or other funds, other public money and the money of government bodies and designated institutions may be combined in common for the purpose of investment by means of investment units of participation in a pooled investment portfolio."
+In addition, Funds previously established under the Financial Administration Act and the Pooled Investment Portfolios Regulation, B.C.
 Reg.
-84/86, were continued under the Pooled Investment Portfolios Regulation, B.C.
-Reg.
-447/99, to be held in trust by BCI and invested by the Chief Investment Officer ("CIO") of BCI.
+84/86, were continued under the Regulations, to be held in trust by BCI and invested by the Chief Investment Officer ("CIO") of BCI.

-The Global Partnership Fund ("the Fund") was established on July 01, 2019.
+The Global Partnership Fund ("the Fund") was established on July 1, 2019.